Highlights

 Today, you'll continue your peninsula explorations with the cliff-side trails at Arnarstapi where you can get up close to some great views, lava formations, and arches in the rocks.
 In fact, you can follow the trail all the way to Arnarstapi from Hellnar, starting from either direction.

 Then, head for the Londrangar lava formations, which you can view from afar or up close (about 15 minutes by foot).
-A little further along the road is the Visitor Center for the peninsula where you can learn more about the volcanic system and the area.
+A little farther along the road is the Visitor Center for the peninsula, where you can learn more about the volcanic system and the area.

 If the weather is dry, take a stroll along Djúpalónssandur black sand beach with debris from a shipwreck (tip: photograph the rusted mangled metal pieces on the black sand).
-Here you will find four stones of different sizes, which were used by sea captains to test the strength of people wanting to join their crew.
-While facing the water, look for a small trail on the right-side cliffs that leads to the site of a major fishing operation.
+Here you'll find four stones of different sizes, used by sea captains to test the strength of those seeking to join their crew.
+While facing the water, look for a small trail on the right side of the cliffs that leads to the site of a major fishing operation.

 Continue your drive around the other side of the peninsula and end your day with a visit to Kirkjufellsfoss waterfall with Kirkjufell mountain in the background (one of Iceland's most photographed).

-Spend the morning seeing any sights that you may have missed in the Snaefellsnes Peninsula (Berserkjahraun Lava Fields, Bjarnarhöfn Shark Museum) before you re-join the Ring Road heading clockwise towards Akureyri.
+Spend the morning seeing any sights that you may have missed in the Snæfellsnes Peninsula (Berserkjahraun Lava Fields, Bjarnarhöfn Shark Museum) before you re-join the Ring Road heading clockwise toward Akureyri.

-Another option is to continue further to Lake Myvatn for the night so that you have more time to explore that area.
+Another option is to continue farther to Lake Mývatn for the night so that you have more time to explore that area.

 Food recommendations in Akureyri: